-The Best Dog Toys for Bullies and Other Tough Chewers
+The Best, Toughest Dog Toys for Bullies and Other Hard Chewers

 This is a list of some of the best chew toys for dogs that need something just a little bit tougher to destroy.

 1. The Hurley